sapphiredev/utilities/packages/result/README.md

 ## Description

 When having many `try-catch` blocks after one another, or multiple `try-catch` blocks nested in one another then code can become very chaotic very quickly.
-To alleviate that issue we have made the `@sapphire/result` which offers simple wrappers around such code.
+To alleviate that issue we have made the `@sapphire/result` which offers two structures based on Rust's [`Result<T, E>`](https://doc.rust-lang.org/std/result/index.html) and [`Option<T>`](https://doc.rust-lang.org/std/option/enum.Option.html) with full Nightly coverage and extra convenience methods.
 This code has been branched off of `@sapphire/framework` into its own package after we saw great success with the code there.
-Furthermore we also have wrappers for other arbitrary values in `isMaybe`, `isSome`, and `isNone`.

-The code in this package has been greatly inspired by [lexure] from [1Computer1].

 ## Features

 -   Written in TypeScript
 -   Bundled with esbuild so it can be used in NodeJS and browsers
 -   Offers CommonJS, ESM and UMD bundles
+-   Full feature parity with Nightly Rust's `Result<T, E>` and `Option<T>`
 -   Fully tested

 ## Installation